citizenfx/fivem-docs/content/docs/assets-manual/beginner-series/part-2.md

 3. Navigate to your **3dmods RPF archive**.
 4. Drag the exported `.XML` file into it.

-You've successfully imported and exported your first GTA V model using CodeWalker and Sollumz!
+You've successfully imported and exported your first GTAV model using CodeWalker and Sollumz!

 {{% article-nav %}}